Title-1

 Endorsement 690, the G/T Summer Training Institute, and the Maine School of Science and Mathematics

-Maine’s G/T infrastructure extends beyond statute and rule to include a dedicated teacher endorsement, a department-sponsored professional development program, and a state-funded specialized high school:
+Maine’s G/T infrastructure extends beyond statute and rule to include a dedicated teacher endorsement, a Department-sponsored professional development program, and a state-funded specialized high school:

-G/T Summer Training Institute: The Maine DOE sponsors an annual Gifted and Talented Summer Training Institute.
+The Maine DOE sponsors an annual Gifted and Talented Summer Training Institute.
 G/T program personnel are required to participate in gifted and talented education training experiences appropriate to their program responsibilities as required and approved by the Department, including this institute.
 The institute requirement creates ongoing professional development accountability alongside the annual program approval cycle.

-Maine School of Science and Mathematics (MSSM) — Chapter 312 (§§8201-8207): The MSSM is a state-funded residential high school for academically advanced students in grades 11-12, established under Chapter 312.
+The MSSM \u2014 established under Chapter 312 (§§8201-8207) \u2014 is a state-funded residential high school for academically advanced students in grades 11-12.
 It is adjacent to the Chapter 311 G/T framework and represents Maine’s most visible state investment in serving academically gifted students at the secondary level.
 MSSM operates separately from the district-level G/T mandate but is part of the same statutory ecosystem.

 Renzulli Learning Mapped to Chapter 311, Chapter 104, and Maine’s Annual Approval Cycle